 let rec process play sequence = match sequence with | [] -> () | ((dur, pitch) as note) :: s -> emit perf note; run (wait dur); run (play s)

 In order to produce actual sounds, notes are converted into UDP messages and sent to an audio environment.
-This is done by the process sender
+This is done by the process sender.
+This process awaits notes produced on the signal perf and sends UDP messages.

 let send_to_audio sock note = let m = Music.string_of_note note in Network.sendUDP m sock 7400 () let process sender = let sock = Network.init_client () in print_endline ("playing on port : "^(string_of_int 7400)); loop await perf (notes) in List.iter (fun n -> send_to_audio sock n) notes end